replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/04-releasing-the-application/assignment.md

 timelimit: 300
 ---

-Since we are distributing our application with the Replicated Platform, we need to let the platform know about the changes we have made to the application by creating a new release.
+Since we're distributing our application with the Replicated Platform, we need to let the platform know about the changes we've made to the application by creating a new release.
 This process will be familiar to you if you have completed the [Distributing Your Application with Replicated](https://play.instruqt.com/replicated/tracks/distributing-your-application-with-replicated) lab.
 If not, you may want to go through that lab to learn a bit